foolin/golem-lang/tools/docs/md/tour.md

 If there are any duplicated keys in the structs passed in to 'merge()', then the value associated with the *last* such key is used.

-Also, note in the above example that if you change a value in one of the structs passed in to merge(), the value changes in the merged struct as well.
+Note in the above example that if you change a value in one of the structs passed in to merge(), the value changes in the merged struct as well.
 That is because the all three structs actually share a common set of fields.
 We will see in the next section that this behaviour can be quite useful.